ndmitchell/hwwg/Steps.md

 E.g. a whole student classroom.

+MP: Install as priviledged user, thus only a single userland instance of ghc, rather than one per user.

 S: See "Deploy in a locked down environment", having no need for user priviledges and a really simple 1 line setup, this can be run by users directly as initial step of a setup/class/etc.